 This course is now full.
-You will be able to apply to start in January 2021 from Autumn 2019.
+Applications to start in January 2022 will open after January 2021.

 As the only qualified health professionals to assess, diagnose and deliver interventions for diet and nutrition-related problems, there has never been a greater demand for qualified, knowledgeable dietitians to contribute to improving the health and wellbeing of individuals and the wider public.
 Our new MSc in Dietetics will provide you with the knowledge, skills and professional approach needed for practice in a contemporary healthcare environment.